Follow the link below for a ‘map’ of premises in the street.

 Royal Clarence Hotel showing gateposted entrance to Regent St, by this time connecting with the original North Esplanade

-Advertisements from Burnham on Sea Golf Handbook, probably 1910’s
+Advertisements above from Burnham on Sea Golf Handbook, probably 1910’s

 The picture above, possibly from the 1970’s, shows the International Supermarket and W.H.
 Smiths.
 If this is compared with the picture at the head of the page it can be seen that the building has been truncated (note upstairs windows), probably when Alfred St was extended.